-Notwithstanding the provision of paragraph 1 of this Article, Municipal Courts may conduct the activities falling under their jurisdiction outside their seats in court branches, in minor offence court branches, and by holding court days elsewhere as provided by law.
+Notwithstanding the provision of paragraph 1 of this Article, Municipal Courts may conduct the activities falling under their jurisdiction outside their seats in court branches, and by holding court days elsewhere as provided by law.

 The Supreme Court of the Federation and the Cantonal Courts may conduct the activities falling under their jurisdiction outside their seats for reasons of efficiency, cost or other justifiable reason.